-Rule 188 Setting up and duties of interparliamentary delegations
+Rule 198 Setting-up and duties of interparliamentary delegations

 - 1. On a proposal from the Conference of Presidents, Parliament shall set up standing interparliamentary delegations and decide on their nature and the number of their members bearing in mind their duties.
 The members shall be elected during the first or second part-session following the re-election of Parliament for the duration of the parliamentary term. - 2.
-Members of the delegations shall be elected after nominations have been submitted to the Conference of Presidents by the political groups and the Non-attached Members.
+Members of the delegations shall be elected after nominations have been submitted to the Conference of Presidents by the political groups and the non-attached Members.
 The Conference of Presidents shall submit to Parliament proposals designed to ensure as far as possible fair representation of Member States and of political views.
-Rule 177(2), (3), (5) and (6) shall apply. - 3.
-The bureaux of the delegations shall be constituted in accordance with the procedure laid down for the standing committees pursuant to Rule 182. - 4.
+Rule 186(2), (3), (5) and (6) shall apply.

+- 3. The bureaux of the delegations shall be constituted in accordance with the procedure laid down for the standing committees pursuant to Rule 191. - 4.
 Parliament shall determine the general powers of the individual delegations.
 It may at any time decide to increase or restrict these powers. - 5.
-The implementing provisions needed to enable the delegations to carry out their work shall be adopted by the Conference of Presidents on a proposal from the Conference of Delegation Chairmen. - 6.
-The chairman of a delegation shall submit to the committee responsible for foreign affairs and security a report on the activities of the delegation.
+The implementing provisions needed to enable the delegations to carry out their work shall be adopted by the Conference of Presidents on a proposal from the Conference of Delegation Chairs. - 6.
+The chair of a delegation shall submit to the committee responsible for foreign affairs and security a report on the activities of the delegation. - 7.
+The chair of a delegation shall be given an opportunity to be heard by a committee when a point is on the agenda which touches on the field of responsibility of the delegation.
+The same shall apply at meetings of a delegation to the chair or rapporteur of that committee.

-Rule 189 Cooperation with the Parliamentary Assembly of the Council of Europe
+Rule 199 Cooperation with the Parliamentary Assembly of the Council of Europe